zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 5.3.7 =
+* 12 Oct 2014
+* Better PHP documentation
+* Reorganize code
+* Responsive web design for admin page and menu
+* Update documentation and fix 404 on img

+= 5.3.6 =
+* 25 Sep 2014
+* Fix bug with meta desc disapearing when img at the very top of content box
+* Delete useless hook for admin scripts and use $hook_suffix

 = 5.3.5 =
 * 06 Sep 2014
 * Add option for users.
 You'll be able to grab post excerpt as meta desc for Twitter.
 Be aware that it will override any desc set with SEO plugin.